fixie-ai/ai-jsx/packages/docs/docs/sidekicks/sidekicks-docsqa.md

 You can use `npx fixie corpus list` to see the list of corpora you have created.

 :::tip Example corpus
-Rather than creating a corpus from scratch, you can also query the existing corpus with ID `44094d5a-f817-4c2e-a2a4-8f8a0c936d0f` from your own code.
+Rather than creating a corpus from scratch, you can also query an existing corpus that has a bunch of web pages with exciting facts about foxes.
+This corpus has ID `44094d5a-f817-4c2e-a2a4-8f8a0c936d0f` and can be used in your code if you don't want to take the time to create a corpus of your own.
+If that is the case, you can jump ahead to the section below titled [Querying the Corpus](https://docs.ai-jsx.com/sidekicks/sidekicks-docsqa#querying-the-corpus).
+Otherwise, you can continue with "Adding Sources to the Corpus" and make your own corpus to use.
-This corpus contains a bunch of web pages with exciting facts about foxes, so it makes for a good place to test out the query functionality!
 :::

 ## Adding Sources to the Corpus